 - CP1L – USB

-Once we have the PLC information, we can now add points that will contain the information that we wish to retrieve from the units.
-Select File/New/Point or select the point editor icon to start the point editor.
+Once we have the PLC information, we can add points containing the information we wish to retrieve from the units.
+Select File/New/Point or the point editor icon to start the point editor.

 PLC: – This is the list of PLCs entered in the previous step